Home

 News

-Hosted by Carol Davis | Musical direction by Seth Weinstein
+Starring Melanie Long | Musical direction by Seth Weinstein

 (Directions via Google Maps)

-More LOONY site
+More Melanie Long's site

 Binyumen Schaechter, conductor | Seth Weinstein, pianist

-Supertitles and a program with translations are provided; no knowledge of Yiddish is necessary.
+Supertitles and a program with translations are provided; no knowledge of Yiddish is necessary!

-Where Merkin Concert Hall
+Where/b> Merkin Concert Hall

 129 West 67th Street, New York City